 The Post Tracking report in Content Analyzer gives Content Marketers a way of measuring the success of their external content efforts.
+The Post Tracking data is automatically updated every day.

-- URL : the number of URLs you are currently tracking.
+- URL: the number of URLs you are currently tracking.

-- Referral traffic: the number of traffic that game to a post from a source outside of a search engine.
+- Referral traffic: the number of traffic that came to a post from a source outside of a search engine.
 This data is gathered when you connect your Google Analytics account to the tool.

 - Keywords: the number of your target keywords that your posts that are ranking for in the top 100.
-You can track up to 5 target keywords for each post and edit this list of keywords at any time.
+You can track rankings for up to 5 target keywords for each post and edit this list of keywords at any time.

 - Shares: the number of times your tracked articles were shared among social media platforms.